francesco-losciale/maze-kata-java/README.md

 - Used a bottom up TDD approach, developing the single components first and at last the Acceptance Criteria test.
 - Second guessing an Outside-in approach would have been better, in one occation I spent time debugging for the special case of a rectangular grid (which I missed to consider in the GridTest class).
 This skipped test case would have been visible if I had started from the Acceptance Test.
 - The testsuite should be self explanatory, without the need of any comment.
 If you want to understand Grid behavious, should be sufficient to read GridTest.
 All the unit test are specific for a component, while MazeAcceptanceTest represent the "integration test"
+- (TODO) Some more refactoring are still possible (class packaging, improving the unit test using utility methods, etc)